 Manufacturers of neonicotinoids, on the other hand, have generally argued that they are unlikely to be responsible for declining bee health or bee numbers and that the alternatives (such as organophosphates) might pose greater risks.
 On its Bee Care website, Bayer points to the many factors influencing bee health and bee numbers and maintains that realistic field studies show no harmful effects to bees from neonicotinoids.

 Similarly, the relationship between restrictions on neonicotinoid use, crop damage and yields is contested.

-The Crop Protection Association (CPA, which comprises 22 companies from the UK plant science industry) responded to the CEH study, arguing that neonicotinoids are important for farming and food production and there is no evidence that restricting them helps bee populations.
-The CPA points to the links between the decline of wild bee populations and several other factors – especially the Varroa mite.
+The Crop Protection Association (CPA, which comprises 22 companies from the UK plant science industry) responded to the CEH study, arguing that neonicotinoids were important for farming and food production and there was no evidence that restricting them helps bee populations.
+The CPA pointed to the links between the decline of wild bee populations and several other factors – especially the Varroa mite.

 Wildlife and environmental groups take a different view.

 In an open letter to the UK government in December 2016, to mark the third anniversary of the restrictions,18 wildlife and environmental groups argued that it was “clear that there is now more than enough evidence to retain the ban and extend it to all crops, and that this is essential to reverse the decline of bees and other pollinators”, although the NFU disputed these claims.
 The Wildlife Trusts are calling for an outright ban on neonicotinoids.
 Friends of the Earth (FoE) also continue to call for a ban on neonicotinoids.
 In a report published in January 2017, looking in particular at the use of clothianidin on wheat, FoE urged the UK government to “commit to a comprehensive ban now that will apply whatever our future relationship with the EU”.
 The RSPB continues to be concerned about neonicotinoids’ potential effects on biodiversity.